ibm-mas/mas-performance/docs/mas/mif-jms/bestpractice.md

   P99.9:                1.054 ms
 ============================================================
 ```
-- The fields to focus on are "Throughput" and "Average" and "Median" Latency Metrics.
+- The fields to focus on are "Throughput" and "Average" Latency Metrics.

 ## Test Methodologies